2014 pro-Russian unrest in Ukraine: Gallery

 Protest rally in Odesa against Russian President Vladimir "Putin's occupation actions in Ukraine", 2 March 2014.

 Victory Day in Donetsk, people with St. George's Ribbon, used by pro-Russian civilians as a patriotic symbol, 9 May 2014.

-Church of Holy Epiphany in Karlivka, Donestk Oblast, on 23 May 2014, shells on road from fighting between Ukrainian forces and pro-Russian separatists.
+Church of Holy Epiphany in Karlivka, Donetsk Oblast, on 23 May 2014, shells on road from fighting between Ukrainian forces and pro-Russian separatists.

 Regions inhabited by significant Russian populations in Ukraine in 2001.

 Percentage of people with Russian as their native language according to 2001 census (in regions).

 Results of the 2012 parliamentary election.
 Yanukovych's Party of Regions in blue.